 - A clause stating that the agreement can be terminated if its terms are breached by either party, or can be terminated by mutual agreement

-- When you expect payment (if payments are received late for work done, a Locum has a right to charge interest under late payment legislation)
+- Payment expectations, including a right to charge interest under late payment legislation)

 - A description of services you will provide – a definition of your core work, responsibilities and any additional or enhanced services you’ll provide.
 This ensures you’re working within the range of your experience and relevant members of staff know your agreed workload